valentjn/vscode-ltex/README.md

 2. Install this extension
 3. Reload the VS Code window if necessary
 4. Open a L<sup>A</sup>T<sub>E</sub>X or a Markdown document, or open a new file and change the language mode to `LaTeX` or `Markdown` (open the Command Palette and select `Change Language Mode`)
+5. Wait until ltex-ls and Java have been found; if necessary, LT<sub>E</sub>X downloads both for you.
-5. Wait a few seconds, and grammar/spelling errors will be displayed! (if there are any)
+6. Grammar/spelling errors will be displayed! (if there are any)

 ## Offline Installation